gizmochief7/docker-atlassian-confluence/README.md

 use a reverse proxy, further instructions can be found in the [reverse proxy](#reverse-proxy) section of this document.

+If you are planning to use a different authentication mode, follow the instructions in the [authentication](#authentication) section of this document.

 ### Simple

 Atlassian Confluence® stores instance-specific data inside a folder it defines